 Parents need to know that The Game Plan is a cute family comedy that features football violence and pratfalls.
 Lots of people, including young girls, fall and only get minor injuries, and a parent's death is addressed.
 Peyton runs away to find her father and ends up in some very mildly perilous situations (being left alone at a club, etc.).
 It's worth noting that although the film makes fun of the insane commercialism of football, it also mentions more than a dozen products, and plugs the Disney Channel and Elvis movies.

 What's the story?

-NFL star Joe Kingman (Dwayne "The Rock" Johnson) thinks a lot of himself.
+In THE GAME PLAN, NFL star Joe Kingman (Dwayne "The Rock" Johnson) thinks a lot of himself.
 He calls himself "the king," proudly displays his collection of trophies, and works hard to make sure everyone else loves him, too.
 He's also on the verge of having the biggest year in his career.
 As quarterback for the (fictional) Boston Rebels, he could take his team all the way to the championships this year.
 But when adorably doe-eyed and curly-haired Peyton (Madison Pettis) shows up at Joe's door announcing she's his daughter, Joe is thrust into a new role -- fatherhood.
 For a month, he has to figure out how to be a dad, prepare for the play-offs, and defend his way of life.
 But when Peyton gets seriously sick and returns home, can Joe go back to his playboy life?
 Does he even want to?

 Is it any good?